toratommy/legacy-code-modernization/legacy-code-modernization.md

 # > /init
 ```

 This creates a `CLAUDE.md` file that serves as persistent memory for your project - essential for documenting business rules, proprietary language patterns, and modernization decisions that need to survive across multiple sessions.
+For systems with custom or proprietary languages, use this file to document key syntax patterns and domain-specific logic, or alternatively, link to existing internal documentation pages that Claude can reference during modernization.

 Claude Code can then analyze your legacy codebase to understand its structure and create a modernization plan.
 Using Claude Code's planning capabilities, you can get a comprehensive strategy before diving into implementation: